MrStahlfelge/gdx-gamesvcs-app/readme.md

-# gdx-gamesvcs
+# gdx-gamesvcs-app

 Test and demo app for gdx-gamesvcs https://github.com/MrStahlfelge/gdx-gamesvcs

-See the documentation at the main project for more information.
+See the documentation and wiki at the main project for more information.

+## Master branch

+This is the master branch.
+See the branches for examples for the supported Game Service API clients and compare them against this branch to see what is added to embed a certain service.

 ## Updates & News
 Follow me to receive release updates about this